World News | Anti-DOGE Protests at Tesla Stores Target Elon Musk's Bottom Line | LatestLY

 About 300 demonstrators protested at a Tesla dealership in New York City on Saturday.
 Police said nine people were taken into custody but did not elaborate on the charges they faced.

 Tesla's share price has fallen by nearly a third since Trump took office, though it's still higher than it was a year ago.
-Musk's current net worth is an estimated USD 359 billion, according to Forbes, which calculated his 2024 net worth as USD 195 billion.
+Musk's current net worth is an estimated $359 billion, according to Forbes, which calculated his 2024 net worth as $195 billion.
 (AP)

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)